Adolescence can be challenging. Adolescence in 2021 can be particularly challenging.

 As we’ve discussed previously in this blog, boys can have a tough time communicating their needs.
 The later maturation of the male frontal lobe makes it difficult for boys to express things verbally.
-Instead they often express difficult thoughts and emotion through acting out or shutting down.
+Instead, they often express difficult thoughts and emotions through acting out or shutting down.

 Adding to that, societal pressure to act tough and suppress their feelings can lead to anxiety, depression, substance misuse, and a host of problems and home and school.